 The truth about introverts is that we do get drained by being around other people for extended periods of time.
 We recharge by spending time alone.
 For many of us, there really is no such thing as too much alone time.
 What a lot of videos, articles, memes, etc. get wrong about introversion is painting us as the type of individuals who can’t be at a party for 15 minutes before needing to escape and go hide under the covers with our cats.

 I enjoy parties, as long as there are plenty of like-minded people who I can engage in interesting discussions with.
-Afterwards, I’ll probably want to go hibernate for a while, but that doesn’t mean I hated every minute I spent around other humans.
+Afterward, I’ll probably want to go hibernate for a while, but that doesn’t mean I hated every minute I spent around other humans.
 I can’t speak for every introvert, but personally, if I don’t want to be at a party, I won’t go, and if I’m in a situation where that’s not a simple choice, I try to make the best of my time there.

 Many introverts also identify as shy or socially anxious.
 These are qualities that might make events like parties and other social gatherings harder to go to and get through.
 But again, these are not unique qualities of introversion.